DataDog/documentation/content/integrations/chef.md

     knife role from file roles/base.rb

-The next time Chef runs, it should install the Agent and set the configuration file with the API and application keys.
+The next time Chef runs, it will install the Agent and set the configuration file with the API and application keys.

 **NOTE:** If you are using another cookbook to define these attributes, use a higher attribute precedence level than `default`.